-EMS Form 1004: Employee/Contractor Orientation Receipt
+EH&SMS Form 1004: Employee/Contractor Orientation Receipt

 This form is used to acknowledge receipt of having received Orientation training on the Environmental, Health, and Safety policies of CUC.
-Orientation training given by a qualified CUC employee to any person employed or contracted by CUC.
+Orientation training is given by a qualified CUC employee to any person employed or contracted by CUC.

+Name Phone Number

-Name Pleas se Print Legible Email Address Please Print Legible
+Please Print Legibly Please Print Legibly

-ber
+Email Addre ess

-I am a/an Temporary Worker Department
+I am a/an ☐ Temporary Worker Department

-■ Student School
+□ Student School

+Department

-I am a part of CUC's Vocational Programme
+☐ I am a part of CUC's Vocational Programme

-☐ Contractor Employer
+□ Contractor Employer

 Job Title

 CUC Coordinator

-■ Employee Employee No.
+□ Employee Employee No.

 Position Title

 Department

+s form I hereby confirm that I hand that the information provided ave been oriented on CUC's Environment, Health and Safety policies and l about me is accurate.

-policies and p Further, I und rocedures and that the inform derstand and agree that receiv have been oriented on CUC's Environment, Health and Safety ation provided about me is accurate. ing the CUC Contractor Handbook and/or this orientation is it create or imply a contract of any kind, expressed or
+Further, I und derstand and agree that receiving g the CUC Contractor Handbook and/or this orientation is not a substitute a contract of any kind, expressed or implied.

 Signature Date

-Orientation G iven By Department EHS HR Other:
+Orientation G iven By Department:

 Signature Date:

+Rev: 5

-Rev: 3 Date Revised: I May 5, 2016
+Date Revised: July 12, 2023

+Revised By: J Burger

-Revised By: A Agee Approved By: J Kirkconnell
+Approved By: J Kirkconnell